-This Sunday's Golden Globes will be a celebration of TV, movies, globes, free hooch, and foreign journalists — but more important, it will be a celebration of Tina Fey and Amy Poehler's 20 years of being "Tina and Amy," best friends who coincidentally became two of TV's most beloved comic actresses.
+Let us celebrate Tina Fey and Amy Poehler's 20 years of being "Tina and Amy," best friends who coincidentally became two of TV's most beloved comic actresses.
 And even though we've only really known them for about half that time, it feels like forever, as often happens with paldom.
 Their best friendship is our best friendship.
 It reminds us that people are kind and funny and able to photobomb each other.
-Before their first time hosting the Globes in 2013, we walked you through the history of mankind's greatest friendship since Jesus and whichever apostle he liked best, so with them set to host a third and final time, we updated it (after doing so last year) yet again.
+Before their first time hosting the Globes in 2013, we walked you through the history of mankind's greatest friendship since Jesus and whichever apostle he liked best, so with them set to release Sisters this weekend, we updated it yet again.

 1993: Tina Fey and Amy Poehler meet at Chicago's ImprovOlympic.
 The theater's co-founder Charna Halpern introduced them to each other.